scramjs/scram-engine/README.md

 ```

 ## Production Installation
+There are a few more considerations in a production environment.
 Since Electron needs a graphical environment for rendering on headless Linux® machines, you may need to install Xvfb to provide a display server.

 On Ubuntu: `sudo apt-get install xvfb`